Western Sydney’s Affordable Housing Stress: How do we solve this complex problem?

 If Western Sydney is under significant housing stress, now is the time to consider a comprehensive approach, and innovative solutions.

-If you are looking for further information on affordable housing issues, please don’t hesitate to get in touch with one of Coleman Greig’s knowledgeable and experienced property lawyers.
+If you are looking for further information on affordable housing issues, please get in touch with Coleman Greig’s knowledgeable and experienced property lawyers.

-*The Coalition have released a new first home buyers initiative since the release of this article.
+*The Coalition has released a new first home buyers initiative since the release of this article.

 Share: